 Former Guardsman Dougie Adams was injured in an IED incident on the 21st of June 2012 on his third tour of Afghanistan and suffered the emotional trauma also of his best friend being killed in an IED attack.
 Dougie was diagnosed with PTSD and dis- charged from the Army in 2014 and has come to painting for pleasure and effective therapy.
 He loves dogs and paints powerful and witty portraits but is happiest when he is outside in the wide open land- scape, where he feels at peace with his paints and his easel.
 Dougie is from Derbyshire busy painting local landscapes which will be showing and for sale at the Exhibition.

-Karl Tearney has discovered poetry and art since he was medically discharged with PTSD, poems pouring urgently out of him, and his 570 to date poems will be displayed on one wall titled ‘For Love of Words’ .
+Karl Tearney has discovered poetry and art since he was medically discharged with PTSD, poems pouring urgently out of him, and his 570 to date poems will be displayed on one wall titled ‘The Writings on the Wall’ .
 He also speaks honestly and powerfully about mental illness and gives voluntary talks to the Ambulance Service to help them deal with traumatic work.
 Karl’s first book of poetry “Second life” launches in July and will be on sale at Waterstones in Sheffield.
 Karl will be signing books throughout the week at the Exhibition.